Content marketing makes a lot of promises.

 Make a few blog posts and suddenly an avalanche of raving fans will be scouring your website and begging you to take their hard earned dollars.

 That’s rarely how it plays out.

-More often than not your business will make a few sporadic posts, receive a few likes and clicks, and then underwhelmed and demoralised the team will quietly get back to whatever is urgent and important that day.
+More often than not your business will make a few sporadic posts, receive a few likes and clicks, and then underwhelmed and demoralised the team will quietly get back to whatever is urgent and important that particular day.

 There is no silver bullet that will make your business an overnight success.

 Having said that, I am a big believer that establishing trust, credibility, and preference with your prospective customers BEFORE they need you makes a lot of sense to your long term success.

 Effective content marketing can definitely go a long way to achieving this.

 Where things tend to fall down is in the execution.

 With that, I’d like to share some reasons (and solutions) to why your content marketing strategy failed.

 “7 Reasons Why You Should Do Business With Us” isn’t content marketing.
 It’s a pitch document.